Office of Alumni Engagement

 Presented to a graduate who has exceptional and prolonged service to the University of San Francisco.

 A graduate of the San Francisco College for Women, Dolores has always had a passion for community and service.
 After retiring from a 25-year career in real estate, Dolores became President of The O’Shea Foundation, an organization established by her uncle and aunt that supports community-based organizations dedicated to education and social outreach.
 Dolores is a USF trustee emerita, has served on the University of San Francisco Women in Leadership & Philanthropy Board of Directors, the Sacred Heart Alumnae Association, and chaired the Lone Mountain Alumnae Association Scholarship Committee helping the association establish the Lone Mountain Legacy Scholarship.
+Watch now

 Anisha Weber MBA ’97,